Justice Department Shares Details of Case Against TikTok

 “The Justice Department said it based its conclusions about TikTok tracking sensitive views on the discovery of a software tool that lets U.S. employees of TikTok and ByteDance collect user information based on a user’s content, including their views on subjects such as gun control, abortion and religion.”

-Various former TikTok and ByteDance employees have acknowledged the existence of the Lark system within both companies, which requires user data to be sent to China to be processed.
+Various former TikTok and ByteDance employees have acknowledged the existence of the Lark system, which requires user data to be sent to China to be processed.
 Among other topics, TikTok employees could also track users who watched gay content.

 The Justice Department claims that it has evidence to show that TikTok has used these insights to target users with propaganda in the app, at the direction of the Chinese Government, while also censoring certain content as demanded by the CCP.